Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Pimsleur’s audio lessons are powerful

-These lessons are long and can be intensive as you reach the higher levels, but they incredibly effective.
+These lessons are long and can be intensive as you reach the higher levels, but they are incredibly effective.
 Pimsleur packs into one audio lesson what you learn in 10 Duolingo lessons.

 Better For Visual Learners (Compared To Rocket)